Ernst-Abbe-Hochschule Jena: Campus

-The campus of University of Applied Sciences Jena is located in the premises of Carl Zeiss AG.
+The campus of University of Applied Sciences Jena is located at Carl-Zeiss-Promenade in Jena, in the premises of Carl Zeiss AG.
 Located southwest of the city center of Jena, the university can be reached quickly.
 After refurbishment of the last building in October 2008 the campus with a size of 26,000 m^{2} has seven lecture halls, 124 laboratories and a total of 1,500 rooms.
-On the grounds of UAS Jena, the Studierendenwerk Thüringen operates two canteens and a dormitory.
+On the grounds of University of Applied Sciences Jena, the Studierendenwerk Thüringen operates two canteens and a dormitory.
 The library of the University of Applied Sciences Jena includes approximately 300,000 books, videos and CDs.
 Since June 1999, the University of Applied Sciences Jena has its own climatological station.
 The local climate is recorded and can be accessed on the Internet.